DavidVentura/blog/blog/raw/mozilla-translate/POST.md

-I did some research and found out that Mozilla publishes the [firefox-translation-models on GitHub](https://github.com/mozilla/firefox-translations-models/tree/main), and that there's a piece of software called [bergamot-translator](https://github.com/browsermt/bergamot-translator) which can run these models, by wrapping [marian-nmt](https://marian-nmt.github.io).
+I did some research and found out that Mozilla publishes the [firefox-translation-models on GitHub](https://github.com/mozilla/firefox-translations-models/tree/main), and that there's a piece of software called [bergamot-translator](https://github.com/browsermt/bergamot-translator) which can run these models on-device, by wrapping [marian-nmt](https://marian-nmt.github.io).

 With some basic idea of the software landscape, I tried it out